ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Otherwise, the following `FORMAT`

 where ``FORMAT`` is the desired export format.
-The currently export format options available are the following.
+The currently export format options available are the following:

-* HTML output formats:
+* HTML:

   - ``full_html``:
     Standard HTML